kritscher33/kritscher33/README.md

 - Interested in mathematics and data science; and my hobbies are basketball, pokemon, and music.
 - I have just finished(?) my battleship AI independent project
 - Learning to code in html to hopefully make a personal website
-- Reach me at kritscher@g.ucla.edu
+- Reach me through pm

 <!---
 kritscher33/kritscher33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.